Written by: DreamMeaning Editorial Team

 Common variations

-Dreaming of being lost in a forest may symbolize feelings of entrapment or confusion in a complex situation, encouraging exploration of one's emotions.
+Dreaming of being lost in a maze can reflect feelings of confusion in decision-making or navigating complex life situations.

 Frequently asked questions